AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 getConnection()
 ```
-Tells whether the Photon is connected to the internet or not
+Tells whether the Photon is connected to the internet or not.
 _Arguments_
 * None

 _Returns_
-*  Returns `True` if the device associated with the Photon's name is connected the internet and `False` if the device is not.
+*  Returns `True` if the device associated with the Photon's name is connected to the internet and `False` if the device is not.

 ***
 ### getDevices